 \section{Preserved Symmetries}

 We would now like to determine what global symmetries are preserved by the boundary conditions specified by a choice of $\CR$.
-Consider a collection of fermions that transform under representations $\{R\}$ in the presence of an $SU(N)$ monopole which has effective boundary conditions defined by $\CR_{AB}$.
+We would like to consider a collection of fermions that transform under representations $\{R_i\}$ in the presence of an $SU(N)$ monopole.